praneethnamburi/pySampled/README.md

 [![Documentation Status](https://readthedocs.org/projects/pysampled/badge/?version=latest)](https://pysampled.readthedocs.io)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/praneethnamburi/pysampled/main/LICENSE)

-*Tools for working with uniformly sampled time series data.*
+*A toolkit for working with uniformly sampled time series data.*

+`pysampled` streamlines the exploration of time series data and the development of signal processing pipelines.
+It enables researchers and engineers to analyze time series data—including audio signals and physiological data—efficiently and intuitively.
+With its user-friendly interface and well-documented examples, the package makes signal processing accessible for both basic manipulations and analyses like filtering, resampling, trend extraction, and spectral analysis.

 ## Installation